 Violence at any time in life is a serious matter, and pregnancy is no exception.
 If you experience violence, find a safe place like with a trusted friend or family member and contact your local police department, your health professional, or the National Domestic Violence Hotline: (800) 799-SAFE (7233) or (800) 787-3224 TTY Doing so will help protect you and your future family from more violence.

 Protect your mental health to prepare for pregnancy

 Pregnancy and parenting can be very stressful.
 Going through ups and downs and experiencing feelings of anxiety or sadness is normal for anyone thinking about pregnancy.
 Overall mental health is very important for coping with those ups and downs.
 If you experience signs or symptoms of a mental health disorder, contact your healthcare provider.
 Therapy can include counseling and sometimes medications.
 Getting good support before pregnancy helps protect you and your family and prepare for a healthy pregnancy.

-Want to get started with collecting your family health history
+Want to get started with collecting your family health history?

-Check out our Pregnancy Planning Family Screen
+Check out our Prospective Parent Family Screen

 Want to learn more about genetic screening and testing?